ietf-wg-cellar/flac-specification/flac.md

 If the media catalog number is less than 128 bytes long, it SHOULD be right-padded with NUL characters.
 For CD-DA, this is a thirteen digit number, followed by 115 NUL bytes.

 The number of lead-in samples has meaning only for CD-DA cuesheets; for other uses it SHOULD be 0.
 For CD-DA, the lead-in is the TRACK 00 area where the table of contents is stored; more precisely, it is the number of samples from the first sample of the media to the first sample of the first index point of the first track.
-According to the Red Book (IEC 60908), the lead-in MUST be silence and CD grabbing software does not usually store it; additionally, the lead-in MUST be at least two seconds but MAY be longer.
+According to [@IEC.60908.1999], the lead-in MUST be silence and CD grabbing software does not usually store it; additionally, the lead-in MUST be at least two seconds but MAY be longer.
 For these reasons the lead-in length is stored here so that the absolute position of the first track can be computed.
 Note that the lead-in stored here is the number of samples up to the first index point of the first track, not necessarily to INDEX 01 of the first track; even the first track MAY have INDEX 00 data.

 The number of tracks MUST be at least 1, as a cuesheet block MUST have a lead-out track.
 For CD-DA, this number MUST be no more than 100 (99 regular tracks and one lead-out track).
 The lead-out track is always the last track in the cuesheet.
-For CD-DA, the lead-out track number MUST be 170 as specified by the Red Book (IEC 60908), otherwise it MUST be 255.
+For CD-DA, the lead-out track number MUST be 170 as specified by [@IEC.60908.1999], otherwise it MUST be 255.

 ### Cuesheet track
 Data                          | Description